elbecerrasoto/pandoomain/docs/README.md

 #### `archs.tsv`

+Each row is a PFAM domain.
+It summarizes all the found PFAM domains.

 It looks like:

 | pid | domain | order | start | end | length | domain_txt |